NYPD officer arrested for trying to hire a hitman to kill her ex-husband, officials said

 Breaking News Emails

-A New York City police officer was arrested on Friday for allegedly trying to hire a hitman to kill her ex-husband and a child, police and prosecutors said.
+A New York City police officer was arrested Friday after she allegedly attempted to pay an undercover agent posing as a hitman $7,000 in gold coins to kill her ex-husband and a child, police and prosecutors said.

 She was ordered held without bail.